Is there any CBT you can do on your own?

 Common CBT techniques include:

 CBT is a short-term treatment that usually lasts between six weeks and six months.
-It consists of individual treatment sessions, which you will usually attend every week.
-Occasionally, group sessions are available as well.
+It consists of individual treatment sessions, which you will usually attend every week or two.
+Group sessions are available, as well as remote sessions using a phone or computer.
 The number of sessions you have will depend on your condition and commitment to the treatment.
-Each session usually lasts for about an hour.
+Each session usually lasts for about 30 minutes to an hour.

 To start with, your CBT practitioner will ask about your background and how you are currently feeling.
-He or she will work with you to identify problem areas and you will decide which areas you would like to deal with.
+He or she will work with you to identify problem areas that you would like to focus on.

-You will learn to make sense of your problems by breaking them down into smaller areas so that you can see how they are connected and how they affect you.
+You will learn to make sense of your problems by breaking them down into smaller areas.
+This will allow you to see how they are connected and how they affect you.

-Using structured techniques, your CBT practitioner will try to identify how you are thinking and how this can cause problematic feelings and behaviours.
-You will learn to challenge negative ways of thinking, and how to react more positively.
+Your CBT practitioner will use structured techniques to try to identify how you are thinking and how this can cause problematic feelings and behaviours.
+You will learn to challenge negative ways of thinking, and learn how to react more positively.
 This can lead to behavioural changes that may make you feel better.

-You will usually be asked to keep a diary so that you can identify how you react to certain events.
+Your therapist may suggest that you keep a diary so that you can identify how you react to certain events or thoughts.
 This will help you to identify patterns of thoughts, emotions, physical feelings and actions, and see if they are unrealistic or unhelpful.

 Your CBT practitioner will usually set you homework assignments.
 This may include reading material, tasks where you can test and practise the techniques you learn, or gradually exposing yourself to situations you're afraid of.
 Your CBT practitioner may ask you to practise replacing negative thoughts with positive ones during everyday events.
 This isn’t always easy, but by using CBT techniques you can try out different behavioural approaches in real situations, which can help you to make changes.
 You won’t be asked to do anything that you don’t feel comfortable with.

 CBT aims to provide you with the insight and skills to improve your quality of life.
-Once therapy has finished, you will be able to practise what you have learnt and continue on your own.
+Once you finish your therapy, you will need to continue practising what you have learnt on your own.

 Alternatively, you can find your own CBT practitioner.
 The British Association for Behavioural and Cognitive Psychotherapies holds a register of accredited practitioners.

 Some mental health teams and GP surgeries have access to interactive computer-based CBT programmes, some of which are available for free online.
-These are thought to be helpful but there is a lack of evidence to show how effective they really are.
-Most people are more likely to benefit from CBT with a well-qualified therapist.
+You may prefer to access CBT online and then follow up with an appointment with a health professional.

-CBT only helps people with certain conditions and it isn’t for everyone.
-Research suggests that CBT is effective at reducing the symptoms of anxiety disorders and mild to moderate depression.
-It may also help to reduce your risk of getting these conditions again (relapse).
+Research has shown that CBT helps people with certain conditions.
+For example, CBT is effective at reducing the symptoms of anxiety disorders and mild to moderate depression.
+It may also help to reduce your risk of getting these conditions again, which is called relapse prevention.

-Treatment can be challenging and you must want to actively change your thoughts and behaviour for it to be successful.
-You will need to be open, persistent and brave when undergoing CBT and you may have to deal with difficult emotions such as anger, guilt and shame.
-The success of CBT depends on your active participation and commitment to the process.
+Treatment can be challenging and you must feel ready to actively change your thoughts and behaviour for it to be successful.
+You will need to be open, persistent and brave when you have CBT and you may have to deal with some difficult emotions.
+How successful CBT will be for you will depend on your participation and commitment to the process.
+It’s important to remember that CBT isn’t for everyone and there may be an alternative treatment that you prefer and works better for you.
+Your doctor can discuss your options with you.

 For sources and links to further information, see Resources.